Littoralis Press, p/b, e-book

 When she eventually retires from the NHM to live with her husband Allan on the south Cornish coast, her home becomes a centre for discussions and collaborations with other scientists - and she befriends Matt, an art student and Barbara's grandson, who is staying with his mother Hazel in the Shell House.
 He and Jim, a visiting American scientist, investigate the camera obscura and its clever attachments that Allan built in the attic before he died, and through the scientists - and their jargon which he describes as a 'dance' - Matt becomes intrigued and inspired by the colours of snails on the shore, and the shapes of the parasites that infect them.
 But more importantly, he gradually begins to learn about Elizabeth's friendship with his grandmother.

 The stories of the three contemporary 'voices', Hazel, Matt and Elizabeth, are intertwined with the story of the love between the Victorian naturalist, Philip Henry Gosse, and his wife Emily, as observed by a student on one of Gosse's 'shore classes', Anne Church.
 Anne Church really existed - she is mentioned in Gosse's classic book on the British sea-anemones and corals, Actinologia Britannica, as finding a new species of anemone in Loch Long, which Gosse describes and names as 'Stomphia churchiae' in her honour - but her character and story have been fictionalised in Seaside Pleasures.

 Gosse's engraving of Stomphia churchiae (bottom left) from Actinologia Britannica

-The text of an article from the Scots Magazine, May 2006, The anemonizers of Scotland, is reproduced here.
+The text of an article from the Scots Magazine, May 2006, The anemonizers of Scotland, can be found under the 'Articles'(Writing novels) section of this website.